Hardcore Year: I Learned Swift, Build a Mac app and Earned $1635 in 1.5 months

 Unit testing with Google Sheets

-I didn’t know how to write unit tests is Xcode so I used Google Sheets (everyone stay calm).
+I didn’t know how to write unit tests is Xcode and since I a big fan of Google Sheets, I event buit a tool that allows you to create beautiful websites without code from Google Sheet, I decided to write unit testing directly there (everyone stay calm).
 I made a function and test it with a a lot of different inputs:

 Should I stop and keep working only on this app?